RyanBrewer317/cricket_hs/README.md

 There are two major issues laziness faces when it comes to side effects:

 1. We often don't care about the returned value from a side effect.
   For example, `print` is generally seen as not really returning anything.
   Laziness sees us not using the result and decides not to start the side effect at all!
   Haskell deals with this by making side effects actually return results that you must use, which leads straight into the world of monads.
 2. Even if we *do* use the returned value of a side effect, laziness may start the effect later than you expect.
   For example, if you request user input a few times, they will appear to the user in the order in which you *use the results,* not the order you've written the prompts in your code.
   This is painful, and we'd really like to just say that something should happen immediately.

 Cricket solves this with the `let force` construct, which evaluates its value whether or not its used later, immediately.
 ```
-let _ = print(1) in print(2) // prints 2
+let _ = console.write(1) in console.write(2) // prints 2
 ```
 ```
-let force _ = print(1) in print(2) // prints 1, then 2
+let force _ = console.write(1) in console.write(2) // prints 1, then 2
 ```
-things going wrong:
+things going wrong (I'll get to the `{}` syntax when I discuss objects later):
 ```
-let x = input{} in
+let x = console.read{} in
-let y = input{} in
+let y = console.read{} in
-let force _ = print(y) in
+let force _ = console.write(y) in
-print(x)
+console.write(x)
 ```
 outputs:
 ```